thanhtrv/cs_heart_dsa_practice_2020/README.md

 ```
 Space complexity : O(n).
 The extra space comes from implicit stack space due to recursion.
 The recursion could go up to n levels deep.
+or
+Space complexity : The number of recursive calls is bound by the height of the tree.
+In the worst case, the tree is linear and the height is in  O ( n ) O(n).
+Therefore, space complexity due to recursive calls on the stack is  O ( n ) O(n) in the worst case.
 ```
 ## Linked List